ignatandrei/RSCG_Examples/README.md

-# RSCG - 61 examples of Roslyn Source Code Generators
+# RSCG - 63 examples of Roslyn Source Code Generators

 ## Content
-You have 22 examples with source codes ( see below).
+You have 22 examples with my own source codes ( see below).

-Also, there are 39 more examples waiting to be discovered by you .
+Also, there are 41 more examples waiting to be discovered/analyzed by you .

 <table>